Skip to Content

 Docking Shortbread Fingers On Baking Tray

-Bake your Scottish shortbread for 20-25 minutes (this will depend on the size of them so keep an eye on them).
+Step 8: Bake your Scottish shortbread for 20-25 minutes (this will depend on the size of them so keep an eye on them).
 They will be pale in colour but you’ll know they’re ready when they become slightly firm around the edges.
+They will still be a bit soft in the middle at first but will become crunchier as they cool, so resist the urge to keep baking them at this point.

 • Adding cornflour to the mixture gives that nice crumbly finish that Scottish shortbread biscuits are so well known for!
+If you don’t have any, you can swap it out for an equal amount of plain flour.

-If you leave them any longer than that they will start to become soft.
+These biscuits will keep well for about 5 days.
+To keep them nice and crunchy, store them in an airtight container at room temperature.
+If you leave them any longer than that, they will start to become stale.
 But to be honest, they are so addictive that they never last much longer than a day or two in my house anyway!

-Shortbread Biscuits Piled Up On A Plate
+dairy-free Vegan Shortbread biscuits On A Plate

 More dairy-free shortbread recipes:

-5 from 13 votes
+5 from 16 votes

 Print